THE FALL OF DON JUAN

 MICHAEL.
 (To Witness, ignoring Natalie's comment.)
 Getting a woman is not the issue, the issue is how to say goodbye to her.
 How did you do that?

 NATALIE.
-You really want to know?
+You want to learn that, huh?

 WITNESS.
 I never said goodbye to anyone.

 WITNESS.
-We magicians don't share our secrets.
+We magicians don't share secrets.

 NATALIE.
 You love women that much?